About the Species

 At birth, newborn harp seals weigh about 25 pounds and are about 3 feet long.
 They nurse on high-fat milk for about 12 days.
 During this time, they gain about 5 pounds per day and develop a thick blubber layer.
 Harp seals wean when they reach around 80 pounds.

 After weaning, adult females leave their pups on the pack ice.
-The pups stay on the ice without eating for about 6 weeks.
+The pups stay on the ice without eating for about six weeks.
 They can lose up to half of their body weight before they enter the water and start feeding on their own.

 Commercial hunters have captured harp seals in Canada for meat and oil since the 1600s.
 The Canada Department of Fisheries and Oceans sets an annual total allowable catch for commercial, aboriginal, and personal use hunting.
 Hunting also occurred in Greenland.

 Inadvertent vessel strikes can injure or kill harp seals.
 Harp seals are vulnerable to vessel collisions throughout their range, but the risk is much higher in some coastal areas with heavy ship traffic.